Samxvii/AttendanceManagementSystem-master/README.md

 <h2>💖Like my work?</h2>

-To connect with me for future projects connect with me at: 047pegasus@gmail.com or at : tanishqoct11@gmail.com
+To connect with me for future projects connect with me at: Sanskarmalviya7@gmail.com